Here is my lighting gear for travel when flying.

 Last night the Ah Ha Moment for me was hearing people talking about how they wanted to help the organization and were volunteering.
 The moment it clicked was when someone offered to go to the area colleges and art schools to talk about ASMP.

-You see I have been doing that for the past fifteen years or more.
+I have been doing that for the past fifteen years or more.
 I have been speaking to colleges and art programs regularly about business practices.

 It is the same thing as someone coming to your house offering to help you.
 Often they would be embarrassed to let you see the inside of their house and then for them to know how YOU can help.